 Everything you need to know to make a good calçotada!

-- To ignite the ember with time with firewood premium.
+Light the grill in time with raw wood.
 A good calçotada is not made in a hurry!
-Arrive early and start preparing the fire, while you’re making the vermouth :P!
+Arrive early and start preparing the fire, while you are making the vermouth!

-- Before cooking the calçots in the fire it is important to remove the piece of root, but it is not necessary to clean them nor to pass them through water.
+Before cooking the calçots in the fire it is important to remove the root piece, but do not clean or soak them in water.

-- It’s time to grill the calçots.
-Remember that you will have to turn them and that the most important thing is that the white part of the calçot is cooked.
-Therefore, it is important to put them strategically so that the leaves are outside the grill and the white part is placed inside.
+Now it’s time to grill the calçots.
+Remember that you must turn them and that the most important thing is to cook the white part of the calçot.
+Therefore, it is important to place them strategically so that the leaves are outside the grill and the white part is placed inside.

-- Once you see that it begins to open the skin of the calçots and to drip the juice inside, (good sign!), it means that they already begin to be ready and that you can take them out.
-It is important that they are well toasted before taking them out of the fire, or when they will be eaten without being well done!
+Once the skin of the calçot begins to open and the juice starts to drip inside (a good sign!), it means that they are ready to be cooked and you can take them out.
+It is important that they are well toasted before removing them from the heat, or you will eat them without them being well done!

-- As you remove the calçots from the fire it is important to leave them well stored so that the heat does not go away.
-The best option?
-Wrap them with newspaper for handfuls.
+As you remove the calçots from the heat, it is important to keep them well stored so that the heat doesn’t escape.
+The best option is to wrap them in newspaper!

-In the period that you have been living the Erasmus in Catalonia you have surely heard a lot about the sauce of the calçots, an indispensable element to enjoy the calçotada at 100%.
+During the period that you have been living as an Erasmus student in Barcelona you have probably heard a lot about the calçots sauce or romesco sauce, an essential element to enjoy the calçotada 100%.

-Once you have the calçots ready, before eating them it is very important to always wet the calçot sauce.
+Once you have the calçots ready, before eating them it is very important to always dip them in the calçot sauce.

-A good calçotada needs good calçots and salsa, but that’s not all.
-You can also accompany it with a good snack, with potatoes, olives and some drinks… As well as grilled meat and toasted bread, taking advantage of the fact that your fire is on!
+A good calçotada needs good calçots and sauce, but that’s not all.
+You can also accompany it with a good snack, with potatoes, olives and a drink… As well as grilled meat and toasted bread, taking advantage of the fire!